For information on scholarships, grants and other financial support, please review the information below.

 - The Poche Centre for Indigenous Health: NTMP Indigenous Clinical Student Scholarship has been established by The Poche Centre for Indigenous Health Alice Springs at Flinders University.
 The scholarship is designed toprovide financial assistance to Aboriginal and Torres Strait Islander students who are enrolled in the 3rd or 4th year of the Doctor of Medicine in the Northern Territory Medical Program.

 - The Dr Tanya Davies Equity Grant is an annual bursary made possible through a generous donation by philanthropists, into the Dr Tanya Davies Equity Grant.
 The purpose of the grant is to provide a bursary to Aboriginal students studying Medicine in the NT Medical School who are likely to contribute in the long-term to the health of the people of the Northern Territory.
 This bursary is also available to Northern Territory resident students studying medicine who have an interest in Aboriginal health and intend to work in the Northern Territory.
 The bursary will be awarded to a student in their clinical years.
 Applications must be submitted on the official application form by the date set by the Selection Committee.
-NT Medical Program Year 2 and 3 students will be informed of the bursary process at the end of the calendar year.
+Please review the Dr Tanya Davies Equity Grant Processes (PDF 81KB) .

 - Flinders University Austin Taylor Indigenous NT Medical Program Scholarship.
 This scholarship has been established to support the retention and successful graduation of Aboriginal and Torres Strait Islander students as health professionals.
 Subject to the availability of funds, a minimum of one scholarship with a minimum value of $750 may be awarded each year.